Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/06 - Mentorship/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Written or recorded testimony of experiences mentoring other Fellows, common technical and business issues faced by junior Fellows, and key learnings from mentoring others.
+1. Written or recorded testimony of experiences mentoring other Fellows, common technical and business issues faced by junior Fellows, and key learnings from mentoring others
+2. Testimony of mentorship experiences by Fellows mentored

 **Objectives**